-- Preview Email Newsletter

 Marine Industries Association of South Florida Urges Support for ESA Regulatory Revisions (10)

 WASHINGTON, Jan.
 7 -- The Marine Industries Association of South Florida (MIASF) has submitted a public comment letter to the U.S. Fish and Wildlife Service and the National Marine Fisheries Service, expressing strong support for proposed revisions to the Endangered Species Act (ESA) regulations.
-These modifications are designed to restore regulatory balance, enhance clarity, and alleviate unnecessary burdens on small marine businesses while maintaining effective conservation measures based on s more ST
+These modifications are designed to restore regulatory balance, enhance clarity, and alleviate unnecessary burdens on small marine businesses while maintaining effective conservation measures based on scientific evidence.

 MEMA Requests Extended Timeline for Compliance With Event Data Recorder Standards (10)

 WASHINGTON, Jan.
 7 -- MEMA, The Vehicle Suppliers Association, has submitted a public comment letter to the National Highway Traffic Safety Administration (NHTSA) regarding the Notice of Proposed Rulemaking concerning Event Data Recorders (EDRs).
 The association, representing a significant segment of the vehicle supplier industry, has expressed appreciation for the agency's recent decision to extend the compliance timeline for the new EDR requirements.
-However, MEMA highlighted that substantial more ST
+However, MEMA highlighted that substantial costs remain for the industry in adopting the upda more ST

 Mercer County Adult Education Center Urges to Include Adult Learners in Workforce Readiness Plans (10)